umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 ## Abstract

-Umee wishes to add support for liquidity mining incentives; i.e. additional rewards on top of the normal `x/leverage` lending APY for supplying base assets.
+Umee wishes to add support for liquidity mining incentives; i.e. additional rewards on top of the normal `x/leverage` supplying APY for supplying base assets.

 For example, a user might "lock" some of their `u/ATOM` collateral held in the leverage module for 14 days, earning an additional 12% APY of the collateral's value, received as `UMEE` tokens.

 Locked tokens will be unavailable for `x/leverage` withdrawal until unlocked, but will still be able to be liquidated.
 There will be 3 locking tiers, differing in unlocking duration.

-Incentive programs will be created by governance proposals, get funded with tokens, then (from `StartDate` to `EndDate`) distribute those tokens to lenders of based on the lenders' locked value and lock tier.
-APY will vary as fixed reward amounts are divided amongst all participating lenders.
+Incentive programs will be created by governance proposals, get funded with tokens, then (from `StartDate` to `EndDate`) distribute those tokens to suppliers of based on the suppliers' locked value and lock tier.
+APY will vary as fixed reward amounts are divided amongst all participating suppliers.

 A message type `MsgSponsor` will allow for internal (multisig account) or external (ordinary wallet) funding of incentive programs with the `RewardDenom` that was set by governance.
 This message type will not require special permissions to run, only control of the funds to be used.